twio142/alfred-airtable/README.md

         - Use the field `Last Modified` to fetch only the updated records
     - [x] Data caching with sqlite (tested)
         - Keep the access token and last fetched time in the cache
-    - [>] Adding, editing, deleting records with Airtable API
+    - [x] Adding, editing, deleting records with Airtable API (tested)
-    - [ ] User interface: adding, editing, searching, filtering
+    - [>] User interface: adding, editing, searching, filtering
+        - Think over the interaction logic in `editLink`

 ## References